-Monetary policy in Australia is determined by the Reserve Bank's Monetary Policy Board.
+Monetary policy in Australia is determined by the Reserve Bank Board.
 The primary and conventional tool for monetary policy is the target for the cash rate, but other tools have included forward guidance, price and quantity targets for the purchase of government bonds, and the provision of low-cost fixed term funding to financial institutions.